vegs/cordova-plugin-qrscanner-nbs/readme.md

 **It's working with the latest android platform and contains fixes for compilation errors due to incompatibilities with Swift 5**

-_It's working with the latest Android/iOS platforms and contains fixes for compilation errors due to incompatibilities with Swift 5_

 ---

 If you're using Ionic, switch to Capacitor.